NCAR/QAtools/README.md

 filter for detecting errors from the INS, and additional tools like methods for adding variables to the data files or performing various fits for empirical representations of variables like the angle of attack.

+Details on deploying QAtools are in the Wiki in this repo.